vinhnx/VT.ai/README.md

 3. Start Python virtual environment `python3 -m venv .venv`
 4. Activate venv `source .venv/bin/activate`
 5. Install the required dependencies: `pip install -r requirements.txt`
-6. Run the app with opional hot reload `chainlit run src/vtai/app.py -w`

 ## Usage

 1. Set up the required configuration files (`config.py` and `llm_profile_builder.py`) with your LLM models and settings.
-2. Run the application: `python app.py`
+2. Run the app with opional hot reload `chainlit run src/vtai/app.py -w`
-3. Open the provided URL in your web browser.
+3. Open the provided URL in your web browser. `localhost:8000`
 4. Select an LLM model from the available options.
 5. Customize the LLM parameters (optional).
 6. Start chatting with the LLM or upload files for multi-modal processing.